Applying for College

 If you are applying to a Texas school, use for your application website.
 ApplyTexas allows you to complete one application and copy it to any other organizations that you might be looking to apply to.
 This will help save you time.
 As part of the application, some colleges require essays.
 Make sure to write these essays and have them checked for grammar and content.
 Email me if you would like to have them checked!

 It is very important to make sure that you add detail to your application including EVERY activity, leadership position, and community service entry from freshman year through what you expect to complete your senior year.
 This is your chance to highlight all the hard work you have put in over the past four years- so brag on yourself!
 Some colleges not only look at your application for acceptance, but also for collegiate scholarship opportunities!

 Once your application is complete and you are ready to submit it, feel free to stop by and have me check it BEFORE you submit.
 Payment must accompany most applications.
-If you receive free or reduced lunch, and took your SAT with a waiver, then you qualify for 4 college application waivers.
-See Dr. McCusker for details.
+See Mrs. Harper for details.

 Use this link for a step by step guide to filling out the Common Application: